grafana/loki/tools/lambda-promtail/README.md

 ## CloudFormation and S3 events

-Lambda-promtail allows one to send logs from different services that use S3 as their logs destination (ALB, VPC Flow, CloudFront access logs, etc.).
-For this, one needs to configure S3 bucket notifications to trigger the lambda-promtail deployment.
+Lambda-promtail lets you send logs from different services that use S3 as their logs destination (ALB, VPC Flow, CloudFront access logs, etc.).
+For this, you need to configure S3 bucket notifications to trigger the lambda-promtail deployment.
 However, when using CloudFormation to encode infrastructure, there is a [known issue](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/79) when configuring `AWS::S3::BucketNotification` and the resource that will be triggered by the notification in the same stack.

-For tackling that, AWS introduced [S3 event notifications with Event Bridge](https://aws.amazon.com/blogs/aws/new-use-amazon-s3-event-notifications-with-amazon-eventbridge/).
-In that way, when an object get's created in a S3 bucket, this send an event to an EventBridge bus, and one can create a rule to send those event to Lambda-promtail.
+To manage the issue, AWS introduced [S3 event notifications with Event Bridge](https://aws.amazon.com/blogs/aws/new-use-amazon-s3-event-notifications-with-amazon-eventbridge/).
+In that way, when an object gets created in a S3 bucket, this sends an event to an EventBridge bus, and you can create a rule to send those events to Lambda-promtail.

 The [template-eventbridge.yaml](./template-eventbridge.yaml) CloudFormation template configures Lambda-promtail with EventBridge, for the use case mentioned above: